St Francis Xavier's Cathedral, Adelaide: Features

 Located at the north-western corner is a statue of St John the Baptist, which was carved in Tuscany in 1925 and features a picture of the baptism of Jesus.
 The lady chapel altar, located at the south-west, is made from Carrara marble with inset panels of simulated lapis lazuli (although many texts erroneously describe it as real) and was dedicated in 1954.
 Bronze statues of Joseph and Jesus and the flight into Egypt are also depicted on the western side of the cathedral.
 At the front of the cathedral, the southern end, are lancet windows featuring images of St Patrick and St Lawrence, as well depictions of the life of Mary and Jesus.
 The eastern side of the cathedral features a statue of St Patrick, the patron of the Archdiocese of Adelaide, with Celtic symbols prevalent in the surroundings.

-The cathedral has had three organs throughout its history.
+The cathedral has had three organs during its history.
 The first was put in place in 1869 by Johann Wolff, with two pedals and one manual.
 It was replaced in 1926 by J. E. Dodd with two manuals, which was subsequently rebuilt in 1954.

 The bells are rung by members of The Australian and New Zealand Association of Bellringers.